mgm-tp/a12-tutorial-application/README.md

 `gradle build`

 **2. Run**
+1. Project Template application
-1. Run the server application with the default development Spring profile and keep it running:
+´  1.
+Run the server application with the default development Spring profile and keep it running:
       `gradle :server:app:bootrun --args='--spring.profiles.active=dev-env'`
    2. Run client
        1. In another terminal window, move to client directory with `cd client`.
        2. Then start the webpack with `npm start` and keep it running.
+2. Project Template init application (for initialization and migration purposes)
+   1. Run the init application with the default development Spring profile:
+      `gradle :server:init:bootrun --args='--spring.profiles.active=dev-env'`

 **3. Explore the application**
 The frontend is, by default, running on http://localhost:8081.